nextxpert/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Set-AzureADApplicationProxyApplicationSingleSignOn.md

 ```

 ## DESCRIPTION
 The Set-AzureADApplicationProxyApplicationSingleSignOn cmdlet allows you to set and modify single sign-on (SSO) settings for an application configured for Application Proxy in Azure Active Directory.
 This is limited to setting No SSO, Kerberos Constrained Delegation (for applications using Integrated Windows Authentication), and Header-based SSO.
+The cmdlet must run in an elevated PowerShell session.
+For non-elevated PowerShell sessions Set-AzureADApplicationProxyApplicationSingleSignOn will fail with access Denied.

 ## EXAMPLES